pelevesque/askgeo-api/README.md

 ### Other Specialized Calls

-Like the TimeZone call, AskGeoAPI can also call all the available databases directly.
+Like the TimeZone call, askgeo-api can also call all the available databases directly.
 For more information, take a look at the source code.